TheVikkodamus/White-Box-Dungeon_Adventures/README.md

 <details>
 <summary>Links</summary>
 Do you want to support the author?
-Get your pdf or physical copy of this game by following this
+Get your pdf or physical copy of this game by following this:

   - [link](https://www.drivethrurpg.com/en/product/560236/white-box-dungeon-adventures)

   - [Barrel Rider Game](#).